Travis Hamonic: Ottawa Senators

 On March 20, 2022, the Canucks traded Hamonic to the Ottawa Senators in exchange for a 2022 third-round pick.
 He played in 19 games to finish the season with the Senators.
 During the 2022–23 season Hamonic played in 75 games with the Senators, registering six goals and 21 points.
 He spent most of his ice time paired with rookie Jake Sanderson.
 Following the end of the season, Hamonic re-signed with Ottawa to a two-year $2.2 million contract.
 In the 2023–24 season, Hamonic was plagued by injuries.
 He appeared in just 48 games, scoring two goals and four assists.
 In the offseason he underwent minor knee surgery to correct things that had bothered him during the season.

 Detroit Red Wings

-After four seasons with the Senators, Hamonic left the organization as a free agent and was signed to a one-year, $1 million contract with the Detroit Red Wings for the season on August 15, 2025.
+After four seasons with the Senators, Hamonic left the organization as an unrestricted free agent and was signed to a one-year, $1 million contract with the Detroit Red Wings for the season on August 15, 2025.
+Hamonic saw limited playing time with Detroit, only appearing 26 games and not seeing a lot of ice time within those games.
+He registered two points in his gametime and played exclusively on the team's third defence pairing alongside Albert Johansson and Jacob Bernard-Docker.